deepsquare-io/ClusterFactory/README.md

 - For `argo-cd`, edit the `certificate.yml` and `ingress-route.yml`.
 - For `coredns`, edit the `configmap.yml`, `deployment.yml` (volume mounts) and the `ingress-route.yml`.
 CoreDNS will be exposed to the network.
 - For `kubevirt`, edit the `kubevirt-cr.yaml` if you wish to select the nodes

 You can then launch `1.deploy-k0s.sh` and `2.deploy-core-apps.sh`.

-## Customize the ArgoCD Apps
+## Customize the Argo CD Apps

 Before we start, the `helm` directory is just a helm repository for deploying our stack, so you should never edit these files directly.

 The exception being `slurm-cluster` as this application has been taylored for our cluster and you may be interested in editing the slurm stack (e.g. changing the default prologs and epilogs).

-Otherwise, to edit the argoCD applications, go to the `argo` directory.
+Otherwise, to edit the Argo CD applications, go to the `argo` directory.
 You need to edit and check all the files in this directory.

 You also need to **regenerate all the sealed secrets** as they are for our cluster.
 There are some examples, but you can also add secrets to pull from git repositories and docker images.